manav0/HybridDR_ADF_Repository/README.md

 -   The connection strings for Control database and Azure Blob storage account can be modified in DualLoadConfig.cs.

--   Data Factory component names, sql tables, or updates to queries can also be performed centrally in DualLoadConfig.cs.
+-   Data Factory component names, sql tables, or updates to queries can also be modified centrally in DualLoadConfig.cs.

-**Azure Portal snapshots for HybridDR Data Factory**
+**Azure Portal sample snapshots for HybridDR Data Factory**

-Below Sample is based on workflows for loading 2 source data files.
-Pipelines will grow/reduce dynamically based on number of source data files
+Below Samples are based on workflows for loading 2 source data files. # of Pipelines will grow/reduce dynamically based on number of source data files